Khmer architecture: Bas-relief

 Bas-reliefs are individual figures, groups of figures, or entire scenes cut into stone walls, not as drawings but as sculpted images projecting from a background.
 Sculpture in bas-relief is distinguished from sculpture in haut-relief, in that the latter projects farther from the background, in some cases almost detaching itself from it.
-The Angkorian Khmer preferred to work in bas-relief, while their neighbors the Cham were partial to haut-relief.
+The Angkorian preferred to work in bas-relief, while their neighbors the Cham were partial to haut-relief.

 Narrative bas-reliefs are bas-reliefs depicting stories from mythology or history.
 Until about the 11th century, the Angkorian Khmer confined their narrative bas-reliefs to the space on the tympana above doorways.
 The most famous early narrative bas-reliefs are those on the tympana at the 10th-century temple of Banteay Srei, depicting scenes from Hindu mythology as well as scenes from the great works of Indian literature, the Ramayana and the Mahabharata.

 By the 12th century, however, the Angkorian artists were covering entire walls with narrative scenes in bas-relief.
 At Angkor Wat, the external gallery wall is covered with some 12,000 or 13,000 square meters of such scenes, some of them historical, some mythological.
 Similarly, the outer gallery at the Bayon contains extensive bas-reliefs documenting the everyday life of the medieval Khmer as well as historical events from the reign of King Jayavarman VII.

 The following is a listing of the motifs illustrated in some of the more famous Angkorian narrative bas-reliefs: